-- 15. In this respect, the evaluation covered the work of all relevant UN agencies involved in this effort.
-It recognises that capacity development is not just from in-country activities but also the setting of standards, normative issues, coordination efforts, methodological guidance, etc., where the promotion of development is the primary objective.
-The evaluation therefore included not just activities undertaken at the country level but also at the regional and global levels in support of national statistical capacity development.
-The evaluation did not address sectors within the area of statistics.
-These evaluations should be commissioned by the agencies working in them. - 16.
-The scope of the evaluation includes the time frame covered and given the focus on the MDGs, the evaluation covered the period from 2000.
+should be commissioned by the agencies working in them.

+16. The scope of the evaluation includes the timeframe it will cover and given the focus on the MDGs, the evaluation will cover the period from 2000.
 This also coincides with an increase in interest in national statistic capacities from the international community as well as the start of implementation of UN guidance on support for national statistical capacity development.
-Inevitably, the evidence collected was largely found in the last 5 years and given the forward looking nature of the evaluation, as well as the rapid changes in the development environment of the last 15 years, the focus was on the period since 2010.
+Inevitably, the evidence collected will largely be found in the last 5 years and given the forward looking nature of the evaluation, as well as the rapid changes in the development environment of the last 15 years, the focus will be on the period since 2010.